bamidev/browser-window/README.md

 However, the Edge API that's preinstalled on Windows is not being maintained anymore.
 Also, with Linux you still need to provide WebKit anyway, so basically only iOS could provide the promise of compiling to single executables while at the same time keeping up to date with the newest web technology.
 Moreover, the Windows web-view implementation, at this time of writting, causes segfaults because there are some problems with memory management.
-What also would be nice is a nice asynchronous interface.
+What would also be nice is a good asynchronous interface.

 This API is designed with asynchronous programming in mind, from the ground up.
 This gives the developer(s) the ability to use this API within an async/await context, but not forcing them to.